occamshub-dev/occams-otel-collector/README.md

 make regen build
 ```

-In case you want to change some Occamshub component, you will need to add some replaces
+In case you want to change some OccamsHub component, you will need to add some replaces
 as this at the end of the [otelcol-builder.yaml)](otelcol-builder.yaml) file:

 ```yaml